How do you say PEACE in Italian?

 Finally, to rest in peace is translated in Italian as riposare in pace.

-That’s it, now you know how to say peace in Italian!
+That’s the end of our lesson on how to say peace in Italian!

 What next?